-Another concern of the US Air Force is that at the moment there is a weak system of personnel remuneration for preparing to fly only UAVs, which there (as in NATO) call RPA (remotely piloted aircraft) (unlike the US Army and Navy). where they are called the UAV [Unmanned Aerial Vehicle] and the Coast Guard and the Federal Aviation Administration, which call them the UAS [unmanned aircraft system].
-One of the new directions to stimulate pilots of UAV drones is to increase pay for “flights” from 650 to 1500 dollars per month over the entire six-year active service period.
+Another concern of the US Air Force is that at the moment there is a weak reward system for personnel for preparing to fly only on UAVs, which there (as in NATO) are called RPA (remotely piloted aircraft) (unlike the American army and fleet where they are called UAV [Unmanned Aerial Vehicle] and the Coast Guard and the Federal Civil Aviation Administration, who call them UAS [unmanned aircraft system]).
+One of the new areas of incentive for pilots of US Air Force drones is to increase payment for "flights" from $ 650 to $ 1500 per month for the entire six-year active service life.

-One of the good news regarding the cost of UAVs is that the number of accidents of more expensive types is reduced to acceptable levels.
-This is important because the United States Air Force has more than 300 large UAVs on its balance sheet; 164 MQ-l, 194 MQ-9 and 33 RQ-4 from Northrop Grumman are currently on this list.
+One of the good News regarding the cost of UAVs, the number of accidents of more expensive types is reduced to acceptable levels.
+This is important because the US Air Force has more than 300 large UAVs on its balance sheet; There are currently 164 MQ-ls, 194 MQ-9s, and 33 RQ-4s from Northrop Grumman on this list.

 Aircraft accidents of class A are defined as those that result in damage costing 2 a million dollars or more, this factor is calculated on 100 000 flight hours.
 Due to the increased professional level of pilots and the modification and improvement of these unmanned vehicles, the Class A accident rates for the MQ-1 and MQ-9 are currently striving for indicators of the F-16 manned Lockheed Martin, and the coefficients for the RQ-4 (redundant redundant systems) actually lower than that of the F-16 fighter.